5 creative tips to keep your sanity, travel with your children, and have fun.

 You want to spend your vacation at a spa resort, your husband's idea of a good time is a weekend at the golf course, and your kids can't wait to test out the latest rides at the amusement park.
 Is there such a thing as a family vacation that makes everyone happy or are you destined to hearing the children grumbling from behind their DS "are we there yet?" while you're refereeing their arguments from the front seat?
-5 Innovative Ways To Bond As A Family
+5 Super Sweet (And Super Fun) Ways To Bond As A Family

 No matter what age your children are, from tots to teens, vacations can easily become hijacked by whining, pouting, and full-out tantrums from kids and spouses too.
 So how can you have a scream-free vacation, keep your sanity while traveling with your children, and actually have fun?